Click on a header on the header panel above to get directed to the main sections of this documentation

 - CADD score not available

 ORVAL annotates variants with a CADD score, which is a feature required for the pathogenicity predictions.
 As this feature is important for the predictions, if a CADD score is not available for a variant, that variant is excluded for the analysis, as a missing value may severely alter the results.

 - Variants only in one gene

 As ORVAL creates combinations between gene pairs, if your input data includes variants from one gene only, you will not get any results.

 - The variant is a CNV or medium/long-sized InDel

-ORVAL analyses only SNVs and small insertions and deletions.
+ORVAL analyses only SNVs and small insertions and deletions (up to 100 bp currently).
 Any other variant type in your data is automatically excluded from the analysis.
+This is mainly due to the computational resource limitations of our service.